Abacus Life Cares –

 Sam was recently diagnosed with stage 4 rectal cancer and needed funds immediately to assist with treatment.
 He had a term policy that had a face value of $150,000, and he was planning to surrender it so he could utilize those monthly payments towards his treatment.
 Instead, he discovered life settlements and reached out to Abacus.

-After we reviewed his case, Abacus offered her $90,000, which helped him pay for the treatment plan she wanted to pursue.
+After we reviewed his case, Abacus offered him $90,000, which helped him pay for the treatment plan he wanted to pursue.

 Alyssa, 79, of Houston, Texas